Vanille-N/ray_tracer/libtrace/README.md

 Originally inspired by _Ray Tracing in One Weekend_ (Peter Shirley).

-This library cannot be executed as-is, but it can provide tools that both `rstrace` and `pytrace` can then use.
+This library cannot be executed as-is, but it can provide tools that `pytrace` can then use.

 What can be done here is creating a new complex object.